 Some people will use an accessory called a spacer with their inhaled medications.
 A spacer is a hollow cylinder that attaches to the inhaler.
 It creates a “space” for the medication to collect until it is inhaled.
 The spacer can make for more effective and efficient use of the inhaler.
 The person will use either the mouthpiece or a mask to breathe in the medication from the spacer.
 Remember that spacers must be cleaned regularly.
 Refer to the directions that are packaged with the spacer or ask a health care professional for specific instructions on how to properly clean the spacer.

 Not all inhalers can be used with a spacer.
 You should consult with a health care professional to find out if a spacer is appropriate for the type of inhaler that is being used.
-The Asthma Society of Canada recommends that spacers be used with all inhalers containing corticosteroids.
+Asthma Canada recommends that spacers be used with all inhalers containing corticosteroids.

-Please visit the Asthma Society of Canada’s asthma treatment page to learn more about the use of a spacer.
+Visit Asthma Canada’s Spacers webpage to learn more about the use of a spacer.

 Seeking guidance from a health care professional